 - a trade union official

-If a colleague can’t go with you and you’re not in the union you can ask to bring a family member or a friend or a legal representative.
+If a colleague can’t go with you and you’re not in a union you can ask to bring a family member, friend or a legal representative.
 However, your employer doesn’t have to agree to this unless your employment contract says they must.

-Q: What can my companion can do to help me at the hearing?
+Q: What can my companion do to help me at the hearing?

 A: Your companion can present and/or sum up your case and say things to support your case and speak to you during the hearing.